Alexamder/rpitelecine/README.md

 This project consists of code and models for an 8mm film scanner project based around a Raspberry Pi model B and camera module.
 Most of the code is written in Python.

+This project is licensed under the 3-Clause BSD License.

 The project is designed to be able to reliably capture each frame of a reel of 8mm film (Super 8 or Standard 8) as a high quality photo.
 Bracketing is possible to cope with underexposed or dense film.